-I have a BSc in Business Economics from the University of Portsmouth, an MSc in Economics from the University of Southampton, and a PhD in Economics from the University of Portsmouth.
+I have a PhD in Economics from the University of Portsmouth and an MSc in Economics from the University of Southampton.

 The first academic paper stemming from my PhD thesis was awarded the Neil Rackham prize for research dissemination in 2012, appearing in a number of news and sports websites globally.